Gilman-AI/LongReader/README.md

 # LongReader: OpenAI TTS Without Limits

-**LongReader** is a collection of Python scripts and modules designed to convert long text files into high-quality M4A audio files.
-It leverages the power of the OpenAI Text-to-Speech API and the Anthropic API to preprocess text, generate natural-sounding speech, and handle long texts efficiently by processing them asynchronously in chunks.
+**LongReader** is a widget to get around the character limit for OpenAI TTS by splitting documents up and recombining the resulting audio files.
+It uses spaCy and the Anthropic API to preprocess text, the OpenAI Text-to-Speech API to generate natural-sounding speech, and asynchronous Python scripting to handle long texts efficiently.

 ## Features